 Likewise, the botanical compound is involved in several different processes inside cells, which may even affect which genes are turned on or off.
 This, consequently, could be beneficial for a number of different chronic health conditions.

-Benefits of Berberine
+Benefits of berberine

 Although the buzz around berberine mostly relates to its ability to aid people with type 2 diabetes, berberine offers other benefits too.
 Still, it’s important to note that while plenty of research has looked at berberine’s effects, there’s never been a large-scale, randomised, controlled study conducted.
 That’s why to fully understand berberine’s health benefits, it’s critical to have more research.